ishkamiel/gameProject/README.md

 - EventManager implemented with tests.
 - TaskManager implemented with tests.
 - ResourceManager/Cache implemented for XML and raw files.
 Tested.
   - Configuration management built upon Boost::Config.
 - Simplistic logging and error management done.
-- A very duridmentary start for a rendering system and scenegraph on OpenGL.
+- A very rudimentary and incomplete start for a OpenGL rendering system and scenegraph.
 - A general architecture to tie this stuff together.
 - A CMake build system to manage dependencies and builds.

 The demo program itself currently does essentially nothing, and will not even build due to the state of the graphics systems.
 The enigne and accompanying test do however build.
-Mainloop, events, resources and input also mostly work, but without a wokring demo they have little to do.
+Mainloop, events, resources and input also mostly work, but without a working demo they have little to do.
 (Maybe I should have used Ogre3d anyways, eh?)